TheophileDiot/TheophileDiot/README.md

 ### Hi there, I'm Théophile DIOT 👋

-## I'm a Student at [IN'TECH SUD](https://www.intechinfo.fr/campus-ecole-informatique/intech-agen), and a intern at [Digital service](https://digitalservice.group)!
+## I'm a Student at [IN'TECH SUD](https://www.intechinfo.fr/campus-ecole-informatique/intech-agen), and a alternate at [Digital service](https://digitalservice.group)!
-- 🔭 I'm currently working on my internship !
+- 🔭 I'm currently working on my apprenticeship !
 - 🌱 I'm currently learning new things and working with [Python](https://en.wikipedia.org/wiki/Python_(programming_language))

 ### Connect with me: